Icinga/icinga2/doc/6-advanced-topics.md

   host                     | hostname
   port                     | port
-  accept_config            | defines all nodes allowed to send configs config_files             | defines all files to be send to other nodes
+  accept_config            | defines all nodes allowed to send configs config_files             | defines all files to be send to that node - MUST BE ABSOLUTE PATH
   ------------------------- ------------------------------------

 A sample config part can look like this: